 The Company has a 100% interest in the Rory Group consisting of 265 staked claims located in the Yukon Territory, Canada.
+The Rory Group is adjacent to the Wellgreen project in the Yukon Territory, Canada.
 The Rory Group claims are in good standing until 2013.